The Two RV Gypsies: Full-Time RVers

 Lower Harbor Ore dock Lower Harbor Ore dock

 The pocket ore dock of the Lake Superior and Ishpeming Railroad in Marquette represents a historically significant engineering feat.
 It was the first such dock of its type constructed on the Upper Great Lakes and is the only operating ore-loading facility in Marquette's harbors.
 Iron ore ships are loaded daily.
-The Duluth, South Shore & Atlantic Railroad awarded a contract on April 1, 1931 to Merrit, Chapman & Whitney, a firm from Duluth, to construct a pocket dock in Marquette's lower harbor for an estimated $1.8 Million.
+The Duluth, South Shore and Atlantic Railroad awarded a contract on April 1, 1931 to Merrit, Chapman and Whitney, a firm from Duluth, to construct a pocket dock in Marquette's lower harbor for an estimated $1.8 Million.
 Construction began on April 16 of that year, and the project was completed the following spring, with a price tag of $1.35 million.
-The trestle & dock were owned over the years by several railroads.
+The trestle and dock were owned over the years by several railroads.
 The dock was officially closed on December 31, 1971 when ore shipments were diverted to Escanaba.
 While in operation, it ran a ten-man crew, and in 1968, handled over 1 million tons of ore.

 Lower Harbor Ore dock